Skip to content

 1- Lunch at Teach Nan Paidi:

-Located on the way of Dun Aengus, if you are riding a bike, it’s in the village of Kilmurvey.
-It’s a lovely Irish café serving home-made foods with nice and friendly service.
+Located in the village of Kilmurvey, on the way to Dun Aengus, if you are riding a bike, it’s a lovely Irish café serving homemade foods with nice, friendly service.

 2- The Worm Hole:

-It’s a magnificent natural swimming pool and a great attraction for tourists, also Red Bull Cliff Diving is held there.
-You can go to the Worm Hole by walking east along the cliffs from Dun Aengus.
+It’s a magnificent natural swimming pool and a great attraction for tourists.
+Red Bull Cliff Diving is also held there.
+You can walk east along the cliffs from Dun Aengus to the Worm Hole.
 It’s considered one of the famous places in the Aran Islands.

 3- Dun Aengus:

-An ancient stone fort built in 1100 B.C; it consists of three stone walls on a height of 100 meters.
-It’s difficult to get to the attraction but you will be impressed with what you will see when you do
+An ancient stone fort built in 1100 B.C. consists of three stone walls at a height of 100 meters.
+It’s challenging to get to the attraction, but you will be impressed with what you will see when you do

 4- O’Brien’s Castle:

-A remarkable castle that was built in the 14th century; if you visit this castle you should climb up to reach its top, as it’s located on the highest point in Inishmore.
+This remarkable castle was built in the 14th century.
+If you visit it, you should climb to its top, located on the highest point in Inishmore.

 5- The Seven Churches:

-Anyone who hears the name will think it’s really seven churches, but they are just two churches that date back to the 7th century, located near the village Eoghanacht.
-The churches were a famous monastic place in the past within the west coast of Ireland.
+Anyone who hears the name will think it’s seven churches, but they are just two churches that date back to the 7th century, located near the village of Eoghanacht.
+The churches were a famous monastic place on the west coast of Ireland in the past.

 6- Kilmurvey Beach:

-It’s in Inishmore Island, the largest of the Aran Islands.
-Its white sand and blue waters are really amazing, It’s safe for you to swim in it, also you can have a nice picnic on a beautiful sunny day.
+It’s on Inishmore Island, the largest of the Aran Islands.
+Its white sand and blue waters are amazing.
+The beach is safe to swim in, and you can picnic on a beautiful sunny day.

 7- Spotting the Seal: